AYDA Awards

 • Site and Spatial Planning/Sensitivity:

 The ability to deliver a layout plan which is sensitive to a specific context.
-The integration of appropriate design and planning of individual spaces must be tailored to the needs of users, with an emphasis on anthropometric and ergonomic principles.
+The integration of appropriate design and planning of individual spaces needs to be tailored to the needs of users, with an emphasis on anthropometric and ergonomic principles.

 • Functionality:

-Design is appropriate for its intended use and will create a positive change for the community and users.
+The Design is appropriate for its intended use and will create a positive impact for the community and users.

 • Design impact: